SafeHouse Chicago FAQ

-We offer a special interrogation for those wishing to celebrate a fellow operative's milestone.
-Choose from the Hail to the Chief or Her Majesty's Secret Service, which comes with a giant, sparkling, FB dessert.
+Sign up for our V.I.O club to receive exclusive birthday offers, like free drinks, desserts and more.
+We also offer a special interrogation for adult members, the Hail to the Chief or Her Majesty's Secret Service, which comes with a giant, sparkling, FB dessert.
 This interrogation must be reserved in advance.

 Where can I park?

 There are numerous parking lots and structures surrounding SafeHouse Chicago including a parking garage located adjacent to the AC Hotel on the corner of Rush and Ontario.

 Of course!
 Junior spies are more than welcome to explore SafeHouse Chicago during the daytime hours.
 The SafeHouse is a family friendly restaurant until 9 pm and agents will require an ID after 10pm.